 Forbidden Fruit sits comfortably in the easy-drinking territory Glen Moray has cultivated for years.
 It retains the distillery’s familiar smoothness, while the Calvados influence introduces an orchard freshness that should appeal both to casual drinkers and those curious about cask experimentation.

-At 40% ABV it’s also approachable and versatile.
-There’s no doubt it will work well in cocktails or long drinks, and is easy to imagine it as a refreshing summer highball, where the apple character would sit naturally alongside soda and ice.
+At 40% ABV it’s approachable and versatile.
+There’s no doubt it will work well in cocktails and long drinks, and is easy to imagine it as a refreshing summer highball, where the apple character would sit naturally alongside soda and ice.

 Glen Moray Forbidden Fruit sells for £32, and is available from Master of Malt and selected stores operated by Morrisons across Scotland.